 - Acting professionally always is one of the tenants of our service.

-- Treating your belongings with care ensures a safe delivery.
+- Treating your belongings with care ensures safe delivery.

 - Each action is done with safety and efficiency in mind.

-- Showing up on time allows the job to get finished on an agreed-upon schedule.
+- Showing up on time allows the job to finish on an agreed-upon schedule.

 - Work hard until the day is over.